sgbres/RobotProject_sgbres/README.md

 1. Download latest version of *Python* for OS (current 3.9.0) from [Python Downloads] (http://python.org/downloads)

-3. Install either VSCode or Pycharm and create a virtual environment for the project
+2. Install either VSCode or Pycharm and create a virtual environment for the project

-2. Project dependencies should auto install from the requirements.txt file

 3. Clone project repo